Sophie's 5 top tips for mentoring with CMN

 Ava always carried big sketchbooks from Art class with her when we met but was reluctant to share and show me the projects that she was working on.
 One afternoon at the Fashion and Textiles museum I introduced her to a Designer so they could speak about portfolio building and talk about her work.
 It was on this occasion that Ava started to show us school projects and some of her sketches, it was a small but significant example of her confidence growing.

-IT’S ALL IMPORTANT - (YOUR NORMAL DIFFERS THEIR NORMAL)
+IT’S ALL IMPORTANT; YOUR NORMAL DIFFERS from THEIR NORMAL

 From when we were first introduced, Ava seemed really articulate and a great communicator so I was surprised to find out that she had taken some time writing her first few emails which appeared effortless to me.
 When Ava first came to Rapha and each time we met she was reluctant to accept a drink and I sensed that this was uncomfortable for her when we met in coffee shops.
 However, the last time we met she had ordered a cup of tea!